alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Repetition can preserve a source-line.

-Repetition can also dissolve a source-line into an aggregate field.
+Repetition can also obscure the public path back to a source-line when repeated without citation, attribution, boundary, or return.

 This file defines the difference.